wminshew/emrysdocs/content/docs/users/tutorial.md

 ## Running jupyter notebooks

-Once a configuration file is in place, the user can access a remote jupyter kernal with the following command:
+Once a configuration file is in place, the user can access a remote jupyter kernel with the following command:

+    # launch with a blank notebook
     emrys notebook

-When convenient, flags will override configuration settings.

-    # load a different .ipynb notebook
+    # load a specific .ipynb notebook
-    emrys run --main test/numpy/other-notebook.ipynb
+    emrys notebook --main notebook.ipynb

+Once the job is successfully auctioned and the kernel running, a jupyter token will be logged to the console for pasting into your browser.

 ## How does it work?